fireundubh/playwithfire/pyro/schema.md

 ## Folder

-Each `Folder` node contains a path to a folder that contains script sources.
+Each `Folder` node contains a path to a script sources folder.

 ```xml
 <Folder NoRecurse="true">@namespace\Fragments\Terminals</Folder>